RebeccaJiajunLUO/Project-5/README.md

 # Project-5

-1) Your ERC-721 Token Name
+1) Your ERC-721 Token Name:

 Thunisoft Evidence Token

-2) Your ERC-721 Token Symbol
+2) Your ERC-721 Token Symbol:

 TET

-3) Version of the Truffle and OpenZeppelin used Truffle v5.0.2 (core: 5.0.2) openzeppelin-solidity@2.1.3
+3) Version of the Truffle and OpenZeppelin used:

+Truffle v5.0.2 (core: 5.0.2)
+openzeppelin-solidity@2.1.3